hasya-manan/hasya-manan/README.md

 ### 🚀 Professional Experience
 I have over 2 years of experience building and maintaining production web applications in collaborative environments.

-* **Developed full-stack modules** using Nuxt 3 and Vue for multi-tenant applications.
+* **Developed full-stack modules using Nuxt 3 and Vue within an existing multi-tenant application** using Nuxt 3 and Vue for multi-tenant applications.
 * **Built CRUD features and backend logic** experienced using Laravel and PHP.
 * **Implemented REST APIs** and managed SQL database interactions.
 * **Performed manual production deployments** using Git and PuTTY.